rdhox/react-native-smooth-picker/README.md

 npm i react-native-smooth-picker
 ```

-A React Native picker that used Flatlist component to easily display vertical or horizontal list.
+A React Native picker coded in TypeScript that used Flatlist component to easily display vertical or horizontal list.
 The item in the middle of the list (per default) is selected.
 Work exactly like a Flatlist component with the additionnals props:

 ### Props